-Fig.~\ref{Fig:schedule}~(a)--(c) shows the three types of optimal annealing paths for $10$ GPPs with $8$ nodes, which depend on the annealing time.
-Fig.~\ref{Fig:schedule}~(d) plots the success probability as a function of the annealing time.
-Here, the success probability denotes the probability of obtaining the optimum solution of a GPP when quantum annealing is computed along the optimal annealing path and a subsequent post-processing is performed (see Sec.~\ref{Sec:applicability} for details).
-The success probability increases with annealing time.
-Short annealing times produce a bang-bang-type annealing path.
-Annealing starts with the Ising Hamiltonian and quickly transitions to the transverse-field Hamiltonian.
-The transition occurs at the midpoint of the annealing time.
-Intermediate annealing times result in a bang-anneal-bang-type annealing path.
-Annealing begins with the Ising Hamiltonian, which follows a continuous function that ends with the transverse-field Hamiltonian.
-Long annealing times generate annealing paths that closely resemble the standard ones, which start with the transverse-field Hamiltonian and end with the Ising Hamiltonian.
-Below, we call short, intermediate, and long annealing time regimes the bang-bang, bang-anneal-bang, and anneal regimes, respectively.
+Fig.~\ref{Fig:schedule}~(a)--(c) shows the three types of optimal schedule functions for $10$ GPPs with $8$ nodes for different values of the operation time.
+Fig.~\ref{Fig:schedule}~(d) plots the success probability as a function of the operation time.
+Here, the success probability denotes the probability of obtaining the optimum solution of a GPP when quantum computation is executed along the optimal schedule function and a subsequent post-processing without a renormalization (i.e., $r=100$ in \eqref{Eq:modify_probability}) is performed (see Sec.~\ref{Sec:applicability} for details).
+The success probability increases with operation time.
+Short operation times produce a bang-bang-type schedule function.
+Quantum computation starts with the Ising Hamiltonian and quickly transitions to the transverse-field Hamiltonian.
+The transition occurs at the midpoint of the operation time.
+Intermediate operation times result in a bang-anneal-bang-type schedule function.
+Quantum computation begins with the Ising Hamiltonian, which follows a continuous function that ends with the transverse-field Hamiltonian.
+Long operation times generate schedule functions that closely resemble the conventional quantum annealing, which start with the transverse-field Hamiltonian and end with the Ising Hamiltonian.
+Below, we call the short, intermediate, and long operation time regimes the bang-bang, bang-anneal-bang, and anneal regimes, respectively.
 Reference~\cite{brady2021optimal} reported similar observation.

 The linear schedule has two variational parameters $s_1$ and $s_2$, which represent the initial and final values of $s(t)$, respectively (see Fig.~\ref{Fig:linear_QAOA} (a)).
-The annealing path is given as
+The schedule function is given as

-It should be noted that previous studies fixed $s(0)=0$ and $s(T)=1$, and then used the values of $s(t)$ during annealing as variational parameters~\cite{matsuura2021variationally, cote2022diabatic, finvzgar2023designing}.
-Unlike previous studies, we adopt $s_1$ and $s_2$ as variational parameters since the optimal annealing path in the continuous schedule does not always start with $s(0)=0$ or end with $s(T)=1$ (see Fig.~\ref{Fig:schedule}).
-The linear schedule is approximately implemented on a quantum annealer (see Sec.~\ref{subsubsec:annealer} for details).
+It should be noted that previous studies fixed $s(0)=0$ and $s(T)=1$, and then used the values of $s(t)$ during quantum simulation as variational parameters~\cite{matsuura2021variationally, cote2023diabatic, finvzgar2023designing}.
+Unlike previous studies, we adopt $s_1$ and $s_2$ as variational parameters since the optimal schedule function in the continuous schedule does not always start with $s(0)=0$ or end with $s(T)=1$ (see Fig.~\ref{Fig:schedule}).
+The linear schedule is approximately implemented on quantum annealers (see Sec.~\ref{subsubsec:annealer} for details).

 The QAOA schedule has $p$ layers.
 Each layer consists of two variational parameters (see Fig.~\ref{Fig:linear_QAOA} (b)).
 Thus, there are $2p$ variational parameters denoted by $\{s_i\}_{i=1}^{2p}$.
 The time duration of $s(t)=1$ and $s(t)=0$ for layer $\ell \in \{1, \ldots, p\}$ is respectively determined by